-The accompanying basic financial statements of the Winnfield City Court have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
-The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The accompanying basic financial statements have been prepared in conformity with GASB pronouncements.
+The accompanying basic financial statements of the City Court of Natchitoches, Louisiana, have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The accompanying basic financial statements have been prepared in conformity with GASB Pronouncements.